PhilterPaper/Perl-SVG-Reader/README.md

 speak up in the issues with your thoughts.
 We won't guarantee that the end result will be something useful for everyone, but with constructive feedback from _you_, the chances are increased that it's useful for everyone!

-**Finally, we reserve the right to incorporate this code into PDF::Builder, and remove this package from GitHub.
-Our current plan _is_ to keep it on GitHub _and_ to release it on CPAN as its own package, but if it turns out to be relatively trivial code, we may find it better to fold it into PDF::Builder and not support it as an independent package.
-If we become aware that people _are_ using it on its own, and would like to continue doing so, we will be happy to leave it as an independent package.
-For this to happen, we need to hear from you!**

 ## Obtaining the Package